 Although it sounds like an ideal way to earn some extra cash, not all donors are accepted.
-In clinics which publish their acceptance rates, it can be as low as 1% of applicants who finally become donors.
-There are various reasons why men are declined and the clinic isn't obligated to tell you why your application was not accepted.
-Not all men want to go through the lengthy process before becoming a donor.
+In clinics that publish their acceptance rates, the percentage of applicants who finally become donors can be as low as one percent.
+There are various reasons why applicants are declined, and the clinic isn't obligated to tell you why your application was not accepted.
+Furthermore, not all men want to go through the lengthy application process before becoming a donor.

 How Much Can You Make as a Sperm Donor?

 You can start at the age of 18, and most clinics will allow donations from healthy men up to the age of 40.
 There will be periodic screenings to check the quality of the donation.
 Over several years, this could amount to a sizable amount of money—let's do the math.

 Age 18 to 40 = 22 years of potential donations

 12 months x $1,000 = $12,000 per year

 $12,000 x 22 years = $264,000 over the course of 22 years